phi-bre/configy/README.md

 # vaultlet

-A simple to use "user-vault" system to easily add user registration and login to your node.js application
+A simple to use 'vault' system to easily add remotely editable configurations to your node.js application.